aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/data-validation/_index.md

 **Sample Code**

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-TechnicalArticles-VerifyCellValueSatisfiesDataValidationRules-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-VerifyCellValueSatisfiesDataValidationRules-1.java" >}}
 ### **Check if validation in a cell is dropdown**
 As we have seen there are many types of validations that can be implemented within a cell.
 If you want to check whether validation is dropdown or not, [Validation.InCellDropDown](https://apireference.aspose.com/java/cells/com.aspose.cells/validation#InCellDropDown) property can be used to test this.
 Following sample code demonstrates the usage of this property.
 The sample file for testing can be downloaded from the following link:

 [sampleDataValidationRules.xlsx](77987849.xlsx)

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-Data-CheckIfValidationInCellDropDown-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-Data-CheckIfValidationInCellDropDown-1.java" >}}
 ### **Add CellArea to existing Validation**
 There might be cases where you might want to add [CellArea](https://apireference.aspose.com/java/cells/com.aspose.cells/CellArea) to existing [Validation](https://apireference.aspose.com/java/cells/com.aspose.cells/Validation).
 When you add [CellArea](https://apireference.aspose.com/java/cells/com.aspose.cells/CellArea) using [Validation.AddArea(CellArea cellArea)](https://apireference.aspose.com/java/cells/com.aspose.cells/validation#addArea\(com.aspose.cells.CellArea\)), Aspose.Cells checks all existing areas to see if the new area already exists.
 If the file has a large number of validations, this takes a performance hit.
 To overcome this, the API provides the [Validation.AddAreaCellArea cellArea, bool checkIntersection, bool checkEdge)](https://apireference.aspose.com/java/cells/com.aspose.cells/validation#addArea\(com.aspose.cells.CellArea,%20boolean,%20boolean\)) method.
 The *checkIntersection* parameter indicates whether to check the intersection of a given area with existing validation areas.
 Setting it to **false** will disable the checking of other areas.
 The *checkEdge* parameter indicates whether to check the applied areas.
 If the new area becomes the top-left area, internal settings are rebuilt.
 If you are sure that the new area is not the top-left area, you may set this parameter as **false**.